-At the 2023 Annual General meeting of National Grid plc, the Company's ultimate parent company, Deloitte LLP were reappointed as external auditor to the group.
-Pursuant to section 487 of the Companies Act 2006, the auditor will be deemed to be reappointed to the Company and Deloitte LLP will, therefore, continue in office.
+Subject to approval by National Grid plc shareholders at its 2024 Annual General Meeting, Deloitte LLP, will be reappointed as its external auditor for the next financial year.
+Pursuant to section 487 of the Companies Act 2006, Deloitte LLP will subsequently be deemed to be reappointed as the Company's auditor and will continue in office.